 Though we’d hate for it to happen, unexpected illnesses and accidents can occur at any time.
 However, at Waggel we provide peace of mind, allowing you to make decisions based on your pet's well-being rather than cost.
 To explore coverage options tailored to your pet's needs, get a free quote today.

-24/7 online vet care provider connecting you to a vet whenever you need help.
-You’ll also be able to book behaviour and nutrition consultations entirely free of charge with Junior Hudson, a holistic canine wellness expert from Heal The Dog.
+As a Waggel member, you’ll also get exclusive access to our membership platform.
+Here you can find Joii, a 24/7 online vet care provider connecting you to a vet whenever you need help.
+You’ll also be able to book behaviour and nutrition consultations entirely free of charge with Junior Hudson, a holistic canine wellness expert from Companion Animal Wellness.

-personalised perks, discounts and deals every month to suit both you and your new addition.
+However, it doesn’t just stop there.
+You’ll also receive personalised perks, discounts and deals every month to suit both you and your new addition.
 What’s not to love?